mrleangreen/Simon_Desktop_Assistant/README.md

 ---

-## 📜 License
+##  License

-MIT License – free to use, modify, and distribute.
+ free to use, modify, and distribute.